 We are not going to consider factors that hinder employee performance like personal problems because the organization cannot eliminate these types of factors.
 Alternatively, we are focusing on factors that have a positive impact on employee performance.

-Companies being thoughtful about how to engage your employees can make all the difference.
+Companies being thoughtful about how to engage their employees can make all the difference.
 There’s no simple or easy way but there are certain key areas that can create powerful outcomes.

-The mantra is simple since we know the factors that have a positive impact on employee performance focussing on these factors will eventually increase employee productivity.
+The mantra is simple since we know the factors that have a positive impact on employee performance focusing on these factors will eventually increase employee productivity.

-Let’s discuss the primary factors that companies should emphasize to improve employee performance.
+Let’s discuss the three primary factors that companies should emphasize to improve employee performance.

 1. Training and Development